asticode/php-deployment-manager/readme.md

 # Prerequisites

-You must have PHP, GIT and Composer installed on your system

-You must create a UTF-8 database and a user with read/write privileges on it beforehand
+You must create a UTF-8 database and a user with read/write privileges beforehand

 # Installation